DigitalMoneyMyanmar/wppg-documentation/README.md

     - No, customer only required to enter Mobile Number prefix with ‘9’, mobile number prefix ‘0’ and country code ‘(+95)’ are not required.

-    - For e.g. 979100999,978560801
+    - For e.g. 979100XXX

 ## As a Developer

-1. Does Wave Money take responsibility for the communication between client & server?
+1. Is it Wave Money's responsibility for the communication between merchant client app & Merchant server app ?
-    - No, communication between the client (web/app) and the server (merchant server) is the developer responsibility.
+    - No. Communication between the client (merchant app) and the server (merchant server app) is the developer responsibility.

-2. Can I share Client_ID and Client_secret to publicly?
+2. Can I share Client_ID and Client_secret to public ?
-    - No, you should not your Client_ID and Client_Secret to publicly, you must be kept secret and never appear anywhere publicly, otherwise anyone could make transactions on your behalf.
+    - No, you should not share your Client_ID and Client_Secret to public, you must be kept secret and these details should never appear anywhere publicly, otherwise anyone could make transactions on your behalf.
+Wavemoney will not be held responsible for transactions not originating from your server.